cha87de/kvmtop/docs/README.md

 ## IO Collector

-**TODO:** explain the difference to Disk collector.

 Enable with parameter `--io`.

-*Please note:* this collector requires root access to /proc.
+The IO Collector extends the disk collector with utilisation metrics from the proc fs instead from libvirt. *Please note: this collector requires root access to /proc on most Linux distributions.*

 ### IO Host Metrics